PyLops/pylops-mpi/_sources/index.rst.txt

 computing nodes, enabling large and intricate tasks to be divided, solved, and aggregated in an efficient and parallelized manner.

+PyLops-MPI also supports the Nvidia's Collective Communication Library `(NCCL) <https://developer.nvidia.com/nccl>`_ for high-performance
+GPU-to-GPU communications.
+The PyLops-MPI's NCCL engine works congruently with MPI by delegating the GPU-to-GPU communication tasks to highly-optimized NCCL, while leveraging MPI for CPU-side coordination and orchestration.

 Get started by :ref:`installing PyLops-MPI <Installation>` and following our quick tour.

 Terminology